Lipschitz functions with prescribed blowups at many points: Introduction

 Now we are ready to state the main results of the paper.

-\begin{theorem} Let $\mu$ be a Radon measure on $\R^N$, let $\Omega\subset\R^N$ be an open set with $\mu(\Omega)<\infty$, and let $f$ be as in Definition \ref{def_presc}.
-Then $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ \begin{itemize} \item[(I)] strongly in the Lusin sense: if $f(x)=\{L(x)\}$ at $\mu$-a.e $x$, where $L(x)$ is the restriction to $B^N(0,1)$ of a linear function; \item[(II)] weakly in the Lusin sense: if $f(x)\in C(\mu,x)$ for $\mu$-a.e. $x$; \end{itemize} \end{theorem}
+\begin{thm} Let $\mu$ be a Radon measure on $\R^N$, let $\Omega\subset\R^N$ be an open set with $\mu(\Omega)<\infty$, and let $f$ be as in Definition \ref{def_presc}.
+Then the following statements hold: \begin{itemize} \item[(I)] if $f(x)=L(x)$ at $\mu$-a.e $x$, where $L(x)$ is the restriction to $B$ of a linear function, then $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ strongly in the Lusin sense; \item[(II)] if $f(x)\in C(\mu,x)$ for $\mu$-a.e. $x$, then $f$ prescribes the blowups of a Lipschitz function with respect to $\mu$ weakly in the Lusin sense. \end{itemize} \end{thm} In Section \ref{s6} we exhibit a measure $\mu$ for which one cannot prescribe more blowups that those contained in the class $ C(\mu,\cdot)$, proving the sharpness of (II).
 For $N=1$ we can prove a stronger statement.
 In particular we don't need the restriction that $\Omega$ has finite measure.
-Firstly we can characterize those measures for which it is possible to prescribe strongly any reasonable blowup.
-Secondly we prove that any blowup can be prescribed weakly wrt.~ a singular measure $\mu$.
-More precisely, for the typical $1$-Lipschitz function $g$ (in the sense of Baire categories) $\Tan(g,x)$ coincides with the set of (the restrictions to $B^1(0,1)$ of) all $1$-Lipschitz functions, at $\mu$-a.e. point $x$.
-Given a Borel set $E$, we denote by $\mu\trace E$ the measure defined by
+Firstly we show that the only measures for which one can prescribe strongly some non-linear blowups are the atomic ones.
+Secondly we prove that any blowup can be prescribed weakly wrt a singular measure $\mu$.
+More precisely, for the typical $1$-Lipschitz function $g$ (in the sense of Baire categories), $\Tan(g,x)$ coincides with the set of all $1$-Lipschitz functions in ${\rm{Lip}}(B,0)$, at $\mu$-a.e. point $x$.\\